davidgundry/MathsForCS/_course/probability/bayes-rule.md

 ### Thinking like a Bayesian

+We can use Bayes' rule to iteratively update our beliefs about the world.
+This is one of the techniques used in machine learning.

 We have a hypothesis H and new evidence E.

 * Our **prior probability** (\\( P(H) \\)) is how likely we think H is _before_ our new evidence.